-- Other health problems outside the mouth, from preterm labor to heart disease
+- Other health problems outside the mouth, ranging from preterm labor to heart disease.

 HOW TO TAKE CARE OF YOUR TEETH

 Healthy teeth are clean and have no cavities.
 Healthy gums are pink and firm.
 To maintain healthy teeth and gums, follow these steps:

 - Floss at least once per day.
 It is best to floss before brushing.
 Flossing removes plaque that is left behind after brushing from between the teeth and on the gums.

 - Brush your teeth twice a day with a soft-bristled toothbrush.
 Brush 2 minutes each time.

 - Use fluoride toothpaste.
 The fluoride helps strengthen tooth enamel and helps prevent tooth decay.